 An epidural is a type of anesthesia given to decrease pain during childbirth.
 Unlike general anesthesia, an epidural allows you to be awake and alert during your labor and delivery.
 Some women choose to have an epidural for a vaginal delivery, while other times it might be required, such as to facilitate a C-section.

 Women who choose a natural childbirth forgo an epidural and use alternative labor pain relief methods.
-Whatever your preference, the obstetrics and maternity services team at Dignity Health Central California offers personal care during labor and delivery, so you can have a happy, healthy childbirth.
+Whatever your preference, the obstetrics and maternity services team at Dignity Health offers personal care during labor and delivery, so you can have a happy, healthy childbirth.

 Epidurals aren’t only used for pain management.
 Your doctor may recommend an epidural during labor to help you rest.
 Labor can be a lengthy experience that drains your energy.
 An epidural will promote rest so you have energy for pushing during the delivery phase.